fbpx

 In the initial stages, YES.
 The lawsuit is filed under seal (in secret) until the government decides whether or not to adopt the case.
 Ultimately, your name may be disclosed if the case is adopted.

-Depending on certain factors, a whistleblower is eligible to receive between 10-30% of the total recovery.
+Depending on various factors, a whistleblower is eligible to receive between 10-30% of the total recovery.

-Miller Law Group charge a contingency fee (percentage) of what is collected.
+Miller Law Group charges a contingency fee (percentage) of what is collected.
 The initial consultation to meet and speak with us is free.

 Whistleblowers are protected from retaliation by federal laws, as well as some state laws.
 The False Claims Act has provisions that protect whistleblowers against retaliatory actions, such as: